-Clients provide GLL and/or certain Independent Managers with the authority to directly debit their accounts for payment of the investment advisory fees.
+Clients provide GLL with the authority to directly debit their accounts for payment of the investment advisory fees.
 The Financial Institutions that act as the qualified custodian for client accounts, from which GLL retains the authority to directly deduct fees, have agreed to send statements to clients not less than quarterly detailing all account transactions, including any amounts paid to GLL.
 Alternatively, clients may elect to have GLL send a separate invoice for direct payment.